coddhisatva/AwakenedAI-Processing/README.md

 - Vector similarity search using pgvector
 - Document metadata management

-### Query Engine (`src/interface/query.py`)

-The `QueryEngine` class provides the interface for querying the system:

-- Initialization with RAG pipeline and LLM service
-- Basic retrieval methods returning raw results
-- Enhanced methods for LLM-powered responses
-- Formatting utilities for text output with attribution

-### LLM Service (`src/interface/llm.py`)

-The `LLMService` class handles interactions with the language model:

-- Initialization with GPT-4 Turbo as the default model
-- Response generation from context and query
-- Retry logic for API resilience
-- Structured response format with source attribution

 ## Configuration

 The project uses environment variables for configuration, stored in the `.env` file: